bljohnson/bljohnson.github.io/README.md

 As part of my application to Prime Digital Academy, I created a web resume and styled it using CSS.
-After being accepted, part of the prework portion of the program involved incorporating learned concepts to restyle and reformat the resum.
+After being accepted, part of the prework portion of the program involved incorporating learned concepts to restyle and reformat the resume.